Edd1eboi/quartz/content/PSO2RP/Characters/Suyin.md

 #### Tags:
 - #Character

-Soygirl is the sister of [Yazad A. Heydar](Characters/Yazad%20A.%20Heydar.md)
+Soygirl is the sister of [YazadAHeydar](PSO2RP/Characters/YazadAHeydar.md)